👩🎨 Sending designs to development

 👨💻 Developing based on designs

 The first thing to remember is that the designs you’re looking at might not be finalized yet.
-Designers will share works in progress with you because they value your feedback in shaping the design.
+Designers share works in progress with you because they value your feedback in shaping the design.
 So pay attention to the structure of the designs to see where they are in the process.
 See especially how handoff pages are structured.

-If you’re looking to see the specific parameters of the design, you’ll find them in the Code tab on the right (automatically selected if you only have view/comment permissions).
+If you’re looking to see the specific parameters of the design, find them in the Code tab on the right (automatically selected if you only have view/comment permissions).

 The code can be displayed for CSS, iOS, and Android.
 These can be used as guidelines when developing your own implementations.

 By default, everyone who can view a file can copy text from it.
-To select text, select the given layer that contains the text (dragging your cursor won’t work).
+To select text, select the given layer that contains the text (dragging your cursor doesn’t work).
 Then you can copy text as normal (⌘+C, Ctrl+C).
 You can also open the context menu and select Copy/Paste → Copy as Text.

 If you find that you can copy text, the file owner has probably turned off the option.
 Contact them and ask them to turn it back on.